Willythepo0h/customer-churn-prediction/README.md

 ## 📌 Overview
 This repository showcases a complete data analytics and machine learning project focused on predicting customer churn for a telecommunications company using the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

-It demonstrates skills across **machine learning**, **Excel analytics**, and **Power BI dashboarding**, simulating a real-world end-to-end workflow — from raw data analysis to predictive modeling and interactive reporting.
+The goal is to demonstrates skills across **machine learning**, **Excel analytics**, and **Power BI dashboarding**, simulating a real-world end-to-end workflow — from raw data analysis to predictive modeling and interactive reporting.

 ---